datafolklabs/cement/doc/source/dev/args.rst

 interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

-The following argument handlers are included and maintained with Cement2:
+The following argument handlers are included and maintained with Cement:

-    * :ref:`ArgParseArgumentHandler <cement2.ext.ext_argparse>`
+    * :ref:`ArgParseArgumentHandler <cement.ext.ext_argparse>`

-Please reference the :ref:`IArgument <cement2.core.arg>` interface
+Please reference the :ref:`IArgument <cement.core.arg>` interface
 documentation for writing your own argument handler.

 Adding Arguments